csarven/lr-thesis/README.md

 * Overview of dokieli implementation for complete scholarly pipeline (and what's still to be done).
 * What impact have this work made to the community?
 ** http://csarven.ca/faipdaaf ?
 * Look at all these people using dokieli in the wild!
+See http://csarven.ca/dokieli-rww#adoption
 * And all these conferences/workshops in Web Science/Semantic Web that now accept HTML (and friends)!
 Give context (what happened since first engaging the community about "Linked Research" ideas)
 * Cool big graph visualisations of papers and data and CEUR proceedings and call for contributions (SemStats)
 * Limitations of this work and areas that can be developed further